Pat-Lafon/Cobb_Artifact/README.md

 ### RQ1

-The results in Table 1 can be reproduced by running Cobb on each of the benchmark files in `data/validation/*`.
-We provide a helpful script for this which can be run on each benchmark directory:
+The results in Table 1 can be reproduced by running Cobb on each of the benchmark files in `Cobb/underapproximation_type/data/validation/*`.
+We provide a helpful script for this which can be run on each benchmark directory from the `Cobb` directory:

 - `python3 scripts/synth.py underapproximation_type/data/validation/sizedlist/`
 - `python3 scripts/synth.py underapproximation_type/data/validation/even_list/`